im-turn/cocks-rs-old/README.md

 To use the default cli based binary, just run `cargo run` or `cargo run --bin cock-tier` from your terminal and follow the prompts.
 It's very straight-forward tbh.
 The program will ask you a series of questions about the cock in question, once the questions have run their course you get a comprehensive breakdown complete with a final grade.

 Other binaries available include:
 - tui: a terminal user interface that operates similarly to the default cli binary.
 The user interface is produced using the `cursive` rust crate which acts as a ncurses wrapper for rust.
-To run this binary use the command `cargo run --bin tui`
+To run this binary use the command `cargo run --bin tui`.
+This is incomplete and should not be used for regular functionality at the moment, the defualt cli bin is what you should use for now.
 - TODO

 ### The API